NoMore201/playmaker/README.md

 ## Usage

-Install static client dependencies (requires `make` and `npm`), then just clone this repo and start the application
+Install dependencies, then start the application

 ```
+pip install -r requirements.txt  # consider using a virtualenv
-make install
+make install                     # install css and js stuff using nodejs' npm
 python3 playmaker.py
 ```